Inverse problem on conservation laws: Statement of inverse problem on conservation laws

-The main downside of working with characteristics of conservation laws rather than with conserved currents is that characteristics are not invariant under \emph{system equivalence}.
-Recall that two systems of differential equations are equivalent if they are defined on the same space of independent and dependent variables and can be obtained from each other using the following operations: \begin{itemize}\itemsep=0ex \item Recombining equations with coefficients that are differential functions and constitute a nondegenerate matrix (giving rise to \emph{linearly equivalent systems}) \item Supplementing a system with its differential consequences or excluding equations that are differential consequences of other equations. \end{itemize} It is immediately obvious that equivalent systems have the same solution set and hence the same set of conserved currents and the same sets of various kinds of symmetries, but this is not the case for both conservation law characteristics and co-symmetries.
+The main downside of working with conservation-law characteristics rather than with conserved currents is that characteristics are not invariant under \emph{system equivalence}.
+Recall that two systems of differential equations are equivalent if they are defined on the same space of independent and dependent variables and can be obtained from each other using the following operations: \begin{itemize}\itemsep=0ex \item Recombining equations with coefficients that are differential functions and constitute a nondegenerate matrix (giving rise to \emph{linearly equivalent systems}) \item Supplementing a system with its differential consequences or excluding equations that are differential consequences of other equations. \end{itemize} It is immediately obvious that equivalent systems have the same solution set and hence the same set of conserved currents and the same sets of various kinds of symmetries, but this is not the case for both co-symmetries and conservation-law characteristics.
 Fortunately, the system equivalence is not too relevant for the inverse problem on conservation laws.
 If a proper class of systems of differential equations without gauge equivalence is chosen, each set of equivalent systems has exactly one representative in the class~\cite{lisl92Ay,popo10Ay}.
 Even if the gauge equivalence is nontrivial, it can be made inessential since in any case the number of system equations as well as the number of independent and dependent variables are fixed within the class.
 This is why characteristics are in any case the appropriate initial data for the inverse problem on conservation~laws.

-One more obstacle for working with conservation law characteristics is created by the process of confining characteristics to solutions of the considered systems.
-In contrast to symmetries, co-symmetries and conserved currents, if a tuple of differential functions coincides with a characteristic for all solutions of a system~$\mathcal L$, it does not mean that this tuple itself is a characteristic of~$\mathcal L$.
-In particular, the exclusion of principal derivatives of~$\mathcal L$ from a conservation law characteristic of~$\mathcal L$ may give a co-symmetry that is not a conservation law characteristic of~$\mathcal L$.
+One more obstacle for working with conservation-law characteristics is created by the process of confining characteristics to solutions of the considered systems.
+In contrast to symmetries, co-symmetries and conserved currents, if a tuple of differential functions coincides with a conservation-law characteristic for all solutions of a system~$\mathcal L$, it does not mean that this tuple itself is a conservation-law characteristic of~$\mathcal L$.
+In particular, the exclusion of principal derivatives of~$\mathcal L$ from a conservation-law characteristic of~$\mathcal L$ may give a co-symmetry that is not a conservation-law characteristic of~$\mathcal L$.